| Using MS Excel Onboard |

 of chart plotting system to navigate Sarah.
 I've created a set

-of Excel workbooks to help me manage a common set of waypoints for each of
+of Excel workbooks and a VBA program to manage those worbooks to help me use a common set of waypoints for each of

 these disparate systems.